 We have talked a lot on this blog about how bankruptcy acts as a pause button.
 When you file for bankruptcy, other lawsuits you are involved in stop until the bankruptcy judge says they may proceed.
 If a divorce and bankruptcy overlap, the financial aspects of the divorce — think dividing up property — will be put on hold until the bankruptcy is wrapped up.

-Filing bankruptcy jointly, and letting that case wrap up before you file for divorce may allow you both to keep a larger portion of your assets than you would otherwise be able to keep if you file for divorce then both file for bankruptcy independently.
+File bankruptcy jointly so that neither of you is stuck with bills you can’t afford.
+This also lets the bankruptcy case wrap up before you file for divorce to allow you both to keep a larger portion of your assets than you would otherwise be able to keep if you file for divorce then both file for bankruptcy independently.